 InnovaTech Media Ltd may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure you are happy with any changes.
 This policy is effective from 1st May 2012.

-We collect information about you for two reasons: firstly, to process your order and second, to provide you with the best possible service.
+We collect information about you for two reasons:

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.